Ohio State Route 768: Route description

 The entirety of SR 768 is located within the central part of Knox County.
 SR 768 is not a part of the National Highway System.

-The highway commences at a signalized intersection with US 36 in the eastern end of Mount Vernon.
+The highway commences at a signalized intersection with US 36 at the eastern end of Mount Vernon.
 Traveling north from there, while in within the city limits of Mount Vernon the highway passes through a primarily residential area, intersecting a few side streets along the way.
 As SR 768 exits the city and enters Monroe Township, it abuts the eastern side of Hiawatha Golf Course.
 Meanwhile, on the east side of the road there is a blend of woods and fields, with a couple of homes appearing amidst the blended landscape.
 Upon crossing the Avalon Road (County Road 72) intersection, SR 768 passes by the Mount Vernon Development Center, which appears on the east side of the highway.
-The remainder of the highway passes amidst a blend of forest, open field and houses prior to arriving at its endpoint at SR 3.
+The remainder of the highway passes amidst a blend of forest, open fields and houses prior to arriving at its endpoint at SR 3.